mgttt/cmp-api-node/README.md

 # cmp-api-node

-node for cmp api (loading compiled AST from IPFS as buffer)
+node for cmp api

 # DESIGN

-deploy almost everywhere (own api server, aws lambda, cloudflare webpack worker)?
+* deploy almost everywhere (e.g., own api server, aws lambda)?
+* load compiled AST from p2p network into buffer
+* serve cmp request to interact with network and database
+* config to limit apps only